rfo909/CFT/README.md

 new functions, and so on ...

 It is easy to learn, and test, by entering some code, and press Enter to have it run.
-CFT has full expression support and is great as a calculator.
+CFT has full expression support with normal cardinality rules, and is great as a calculator.

 ```
 $ 2+3